You'll soon be able to control Windows 10 with your eyes

-In a bid to improve the accessibility of Windows 10, Microsoft on Wednesday unveiled details on how it would let people control its operating system with their eyes.
+In a bid to improve the accessibility of Windows 10, Microsoft on Wednesday unveiled details on how it would let you control its operating system with your eyes.

 Microsoft talked about eye control on Tuesday, but offered more details yesterday.